tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Takes an :class:`Image` from this class, as returned by :meth:`images`, and removes it from this metadata's list of images.

-.. method:: MetaData.merge(new_metadata)

-   Updates this metadata by replacing empty fields with those from ``new_metadata``.
-Non-empty fields are left as-is.

 .. method:: MetaData.clean(fixes_performed)

    Returns a new :class:`MetaData` object of the same class